Portland Trail Blazers: "The Jail Blazers"

 One of the most infamous periods in Trail Blazers history is the era of the "Jail Blazers."
 Though the team had experienced its fair share of controversy and issues in prior seasons, many consider the "Jail Blazers" saga starting during the 2000–2001 season.
 The team made a series of personnel moves in the 2000 and 2001 off-seasons that failed to produce success.
 Forward Jermaine O'Neal was traded to the Indiana Pacers for Dale Davis.
 Brian Grant signed with the Miami Heat, and was replaced with ex-Seattle forward Shawn Kemp.
 The team started off well and had a 12-game winning streak in February and March in the regular season.
 The team signed guard Rod Strickland mid-season to augment their point guard corps.
 The team finished as 6th seed in the Western Conference with a 49–33 record, which qualified them for the playoff finals for the 20th consecutive year.
 They were eliminated in the first round, losing 0–3 to the Los Angeles Lakers.
+Rasheed Wallace set the NBA record with 41 technical fouls, breaking his own record of 38 the year before.
+New rules in 2006, inspired by Wallace, now give suspensions starting with a player's 16th technical foul.
+Making Rasheed's NBA record effectively unbreakable.

 Some media outlets began to criticize the team, and questioned Whitsitt's decisions and position as manager.
 A popular criticism was that Whitsitt was attempting to win a championship title by assembling a roster of stars, without paying attention to team chemistry.
 Longtime NBA coach and analyst, Doug Collins, referred to Whitsitt as a "rotisserie-league manager".
 Fans were publicly disapproving of Whitsitt; one fan even attending a game with a banner reading "Trade Whitsitt" that they displayed in the crowd before eventually getting ejected from the venue.
 Tensions continued to rise within the franchise and media outlets started reporting on the team's internal personnel issues and the criminal activity that players were involved in.
 Mainstream media began referring to the team as "The Jail Blazers" because of all these problems.